Synthesizing Scoring Functions for Rankings Using Symbolic Gradient Descent: Experiments

 \subsection{Experimental Setup}

-\textbf{Environment and Implementation.} All experiments are executed on an Ubuntu 20 Linux server with an Intel Xeon E5-2643 CPU and 128GB RAM.
-We implemented our solvers and optimizers in Java with the help of the Java libraries of the leading commercial optimizer Gurobi~\cite{gurobi} and tested them on Java 11, 18 and Gurobi 9.5.2.
-For Gurobi we used their default configurations for multi-threaded execution, which means that on our machine it utilized 8 cores with up to 16 threads.
-To handle numerical issues, we set $\epsilon_1 = 10^{-4}$ and $\epsilon_2 = 0$ for the experiments, and verified that our solution avoided numerical issues successfully.
-Linear regression and AdaRank are implemented in Python and tested on Python 3.8.10, 3.10.4.
+\introparagraph{Environment and implementation} All experiments are executed on an Ubuntu 20 Linux server with an Intel Xeon E5-2643 CPU and 128GB RAM.
+We implemented our solvers and optimizers in Java 11, using the Java libraries of the leading commercial optimizer Gurobi~\cite{gurobi}, version 9.5.2.
+For Gurobi, we used the default configuration for multi-threaded execution, which on our machine utilized 8 cores with up to 16 threads. \SymGD by default starts from a seed point generated by \OrdinalRegression.
+We use \Cref{alg:sgd_cell} starting with an initial cell size $10^{-4}$ given a timeout threshold and \Cref{alg:sgd} otherwise.
+For numerical stability, we set $\epsilon = 5 \times 10 ^{-5}, \epsilon_1 = 10^{-4}, \epsilon_2 = 0$ for the NBA dataset, $\epsilon = 5 \times 10^{-3}, \epsilon_1 = 10^{-2}, \epsilon_2 = 0$ for the CSRankings dataset, and $\epsilon = 5 \times 10^{-6}, \epsilon_1 = 10^{-5}, \epsilon_2 = 0$ for all synthetic datasets.
+All solutions are verified.
+Competitors \LinearRegression and \Adarank are implemented in Python 3.8.10.

-\textbf{Competitors.} We implemented the ordinal regression approach, which optimizes for a minimum score penalty \cite{76-jacm-srinivasan}, in Java and Gurobi and refer to it as \OrdinalRegression.
-We also adopt the AdaRank algorithm of Xu and Li \cite{07-sigir-xu}, which is a boosting technique originally designed for ranking documents in response to search queries.
-The algorithm trains multiple weak rankers---single features are used as weak rankers in their paper---on the training data (queries) and updates the weight distribution according to the performance on each query.
-We apply the AdaRank algorithm to our problem by replacing queries with tuples and the measure of performance on one query with the ranking error of a tuple.
-We refer to this implementation as \Adarank.
-Besides these existing competitors, we also test the performance of \LinearRegression and random \Sampling.
+\introparagraph{Competitors} We implemented all known competitors: \Tree, \OrdinalRegression, \LinearRegression, \Adarank and \Sampling. \Tree is the arrangement-tree-based PTIME algorithm\footnote{The algorithm uses BFS for tree construction.}~\cite{19-sigmod-asudeh-fair-ranking}. \OrdinalRegression refers to ordinal regression, which optimizes for a minimum score penalty \cite{76-jacm-srinivasan}.
+We extended it to support ties and numerical imprecision, which can be turned off to obtain the original technique.
+We also apply the AdaRank algorithm of Xu and Li \cite{07-sigir-xu} to our problem, which is a boosting technique originally designed for ranking documents in response to search queries.
+The algorithm trains multiple weak rankers---single features are used as weak rankers in their paper---on the training data (tuples from input $R$) and updates the weight distribution according to the performance on each tuple.
+The measure of prediction quality is the ranking error of a tuple. i.e., by how many positions its ranking is off when sorting according to the scoring function.
+We refer to this implementation as \Adarank. \LinearRegression and \Adarank are the most meaningful adaptation to our problem of existing explainable learning-to-rank techniques that return linear scoring functions (see \Cref{sec:related}).